 \section{Introduction}

 Following the rapid development of our modern society, engineering systems are becoming increasingly complex.
-In mechanics, this complexity translates in most applications in the appearance of nonlinear behaviours.
-Consider, for instance, the aerospace sector, where the demands for reduced fuel consumption, increased payload and increased flight range are accommodated by designing ever lighter aircraft structures \cite{dursun}.
+In mechanics, this complexity translates in most applications in the appearance of nonlinear phenomena.
+Consider, for instance, the aerospace sector, where the demands for reduced fuel consumption, increased payload and increased flight range are accommodated by designing ever-lighter aircraft structures \cite{dursun}.
 An inevitable result of this quest for squeezing the structural weight is the activation of pronounced nonlinear effects \cite{noel2017nonlinear}.
-If nonlinear dynamic behaviours can only be accurately captured by nonlinear models, in terms of control engineering however, it is much more appealing to work with linear models.
+Nonlinear dynamic behaviours can only be accurately captured by nonlinear models.
+In terms of control engineering however, it is much more appealing to work with linear models.
 In order to meet the engineers' desire, research efforts amongst a range of disciplines have focused on linearising nonlinear systems using feedback control.\\

 Fig. \ref{fig:FBLscheme} illustrates the general working principle of feedback linearisation for a single-input single-output (SISO) nonlinear system.
 In essence, the plant input $u(t)$ is modified, through a choice of a nonlinear state feedback control law, such that the input-output (IO) relation between the new outer-loop input $v(t)$ and system output $y(t)$ is linear.
 This linear relation holds for the entire specified operating range, meaning that the IO response of an equivalent linear time-invariant (LTI) system is obtained.
-Subsequently, standard linear control techniques can be used to design an outer-loop controller that is stable over the operating range and exhibits the same transient and steady-state behaviours for different set-points, \textit{e.g.}, the proportional-integral-derivative (PID) controller of Fig. \ref{fig:FBLscheme}.\\
+Subsequently, standard linear control techniques can be used to design an outer-loop controller.\\